Multistage Hypothesis Tests for the Mean of a Normal Distribution: Adaptive Scanning Algorithms

 \sect{Conclusion}

 In this paper, we have developed new multistage sampling schemes for testing the mean of a normal distribution.
 Our sampling schemes have absolutely bounded number of samples.
 Our test plans are significantly more efficient than previous tests, while rigorously guaranteeing prescribed level of power.
 In contrast to existing tests, our test plans involve no probability ratio and weighting function.
 The evaluation of operating characteristic functions of our tests can be readily accomplished by using tight bounds derived from a geometrical approach.
+We have established adaptive scanning methods for integration, summation, zero finding and optimization, which are useful for our current problem and other fields.